Skip to Main Content

 Industrial Design

-Industrial designers should experience 3 percent growth, slower than the average for all occupations.
-Manufacturing will continue to be their largest employer, but a slight decline in this industry will contribute to the overall decline in growth for industrial designers through 2028.
+Industrial designers should experience 3 percent growth, about as fast as the average for all occupations, through 2033.
+Manufacturing will continue to be their largest employer, but a slight decline in this industry may create fewer job opportunities for industrial designers.
 Demand for new product styles and innovative products will support growth in this profession.

 Best opportunities are expected in the design of products that demand a high level of technical knowledge and attention to detail, which must be manufactured to precise tolerances, and products made of sustainable materials.
-A strong background in computer-aided design (CAD) and computer-aided industrial design (CAID) will be a particular advantage, as well as experience with interactive design (IxD), user experience (UX), and user interface (UI).
-Connecticut, Colorado, South Dakota, Washington, and Arizona had the highest concentration of industrial designers in 2018.
+A strong background in computer-aided design and drafting (CADD), three-dimensional computer-aided design (CAD), and computer-aided industrial design (CAID) will be a particular advantage, as well as experience with interactive design (IxD), user experience (UX), and user interface (UI).
+California, New York, Michigan, Florida, and Ohio have the highest levels of employment of industrial designers.

 Interior Design

 In the coming years, the aging population will create opportunities for interior designers as older individuals remodel their homes in ways that allow them to age in place.
+Spaces will need to be designed to meet accessibility standards and building codes.
 Interior designers tend to find more work in high-income areas, where homeowners have more disposable income to spend on interior designs.
-Interior designers familiar with the latest design tools, including three-dimensional computer-aided design (CAD) software, will also have the advantage in the job market.
+Interior designers familiar with the latest design tools, including three-dimensional computer-aided design (CAD) and building information modeling (BIM) software, will also have the advantage in the job market.

 Landscape Design